 Figure 2 Building America homes like this one built by BAIHP Industry Partner G.W.
-Robinson Homes in the Cobblefield community (Gainesville, Florida) reduce energy bills for individual homeowners while pushing the standard of building closer to DOE's 2010 goals.
+Robinson Homes in the Cobblefield community (Gainesville, Florida) reduce energy bills for individual homeowners while pushing the standard of building closer to DOE's 2010 goals saving 30% in whole house energy use (source energy) compared to the 2005 Building America benchmark.